TravorLZH/travorlzh.github.io/_posts/2020-11-28-zeta-continuation.md

 ## Conclusion

 In this blog, we begin with the Dirichlet series definition of $\zeta(s)$, and then we try to connect zeta function with an integral representation.
 Subsequently, we use Poisson's summation formula to obtain its analytic continuation.
 However, this analytic continuation has other impacts.
-If we look back to the functional equation
+If we look back at the functional equation

 $$
 \zeta(s)=2^s\pi^{s-1}\sin\left(\pi s\over2\right)\Gamma(1-s)\zeta(1-s)
 $$

-We can observe that for $\Re(s)<0$ the right hand side becomes zero whenever $s=-2k\ne0$.
+We can observe that for $\Re(s)<0$ the right-hand side becomes zero whenever $s=-2k\ne0$.
 Hence, we call such $s$'s as the **trivial zeros** of $\zeta(s)$.
-However, there are also other occasions that made the right hand side zero, and we call that kind of zeros the **nontrivial zeros** of $\zeta(s)$.
-With these definitions being ready, we can now be able to understand the Riemann hypothesis:
+However, there are also other occasions that made the right-hand side zero, and we call that kind of zeros the **nontrivial zeros** of $\zeta(s)$.
+With these definitions ready, we can now be able to understand the Riemann hypothesis:

 > **Riemann hypothesis:** All nontrivial zeros of $\zeta(s)$ lie on the line $\Re(s)=\frac12$.